Edinburgh truly sparkles during the festive season.

 Whether it’s a traditional pantomime, an after-dark light trail with warming hot chocolate, or a trip to a Christmas market, there’s plenty going on to ensure the whole family have a merry little Christmas – read on to discover more!

 Experience all the fun of the fair at Edinburgh’s Winter Festival.

-Practise your moves on the ice at the popular ice rink on George Street or take in breathtaking festive views of the city from the spectacular heights of the Big Wheel - an unmistakable landmark during Christmas in Edinburgh, it's a fantastic way to experience the panoramas of the city’s UNESCO Heritage Old and New Towns and admire Edinburgh in all its sparkling glory.
+Practise your moves at the popular ice rink on George Street or take-in breathtaking festive views of the city from the spectacular heights of the Big Wheel - an unmistakable landmark during Christmas in Edinburgh, it's a fantastic way to experience the panoramas of the city’s UNESCO Heritage Old and New Towns and admire Edinburgh in all its sparkling glory.

-Be dazzled by the festive illuminations on George Street, stop by St Andrews Square for the charity installation Festival of Kindness, pop by the Santa Experience in West Princes St Gardens to visit a certain jolly man dressed in red, then round off the evening at one of the family-friendly festive events taking place at the Ross Bandstand.
+Be dazzled by the festive illuminations on George Street, stop by St Andrews Square for the charity installation Festival of Kindness, pop by the Santa Experience in West Princes St Gardens, then round off the evening at one of the family-friendly festive events taking place at the Ross Bandstand.